darktable/Unity-NorthStar/README.md

 Utilizing Meta’s Interactions SDK and built specifically with hand tracking in mind, there are a variety of unique interactions available within the *North Star* experience:

-**Rope & sail manipulation:** Pull ropes to raise the mainsail and secure it off on a cleat, untie to furl the sails.
+**Rope & sail manipulation**: Pull ropes to raise the mainsail and secure it off on a cleat, untie to furl the sails.

 **Cranks**: Use a crank to re-angle the sails to line them up with windsocks and catch the breeze!